AmanPachori/EMR/README.md

 Patients: The navigation bar shows the tab EHR which gives a simplified view of the health record

+Please create a metamask account using the credentials in keys.json file.

 <div align ="center">